YvanGuidoin/CV-Test-Site/README.md

 # CV Site example

-This is an example site to test Cassandra, with NodeJS and Angular 2 Typescript, styled with Angular 2 Material
+This is an example site to test Cassandra, with NodeJS and Angular 2 Typescript, styled with Angular 2 Material, all prepared into Docker Compose

 ## Launch the project